dumip/docker-oracle-xe-11g/README.md

 ### Environment variables

 * `ORACLE_PASSWORD` : Changes SYS and SYSTEM password to this value
-* `RELAX_SECURITY` : If set to 1, a relaxed password policy profile will be put in place with this parameters for `SYS` and `SYSTEM` :
+* `RELAX_SECURITY` : If set to 1, a relaxed password policy profile will be put in place with this parameters for `SYS` and `SYSTEM`
+* `SCHEMA` : Creates a new schema with the provided name

 ```
 CREATE PROFILE NOEXPIRY LIMIT